Rubikal/awesome-video-webview/README.md

 This is your ultimate recipe with minimal changes into supporting full screen webview videos, that could be used anywhere in your application.

-# Issues this doc will help you fix
+# Issues this guide will help you fix

 * Enable full screen toggle in an Activity/Fragment
 * Enable full screen toggle in Recyclerview/Nested Recyclerview